-ACTION RATIONALE Eliminate shared health promotion specialist position Other positions (Care Coordinators, Conduct Coordinator, Associate Dean of Students, and Dean of Students) could attempt to provide the services.
+ACTION RATIONALE Eliminate shared health promotion specialist position Other positions (Care Coordinators, Conduct Coordinator, Associate Dean of Students, and Dean of Students) will attempt to provide the services.
 It could be possible if/when all of the other vacancies are filled.
-Vacant since Dec 2021 Eliminate Asst.
+Vacant since December 2021.
+Eliminate Asst.
 Dir. of Student Life for Equity and Access This position was created and implemented in August 2020 during the reorganization of Student Life.
-We anticipate moving the SJEC under the Vice President for EDI, so eliminating this position means the SJEC Coordinator will report directly to the VP.
-The reduction in an administrative position will not impact direct service to students.
-Vacant since August 31, 2022
+We are currently exploring optimal solutions for the reorganization of the portfolio that came under the Vice President for Enrollment Management and Student Affairs.
+We anticipate that reorganization to take place before the start of the Fall 2023 term and no later than January 2024.
+Conversations are already underway between the President, VP- EMSA, VP-EDI, and Dean of Students.
+We will strive to prevent any negative impact on direct service to students during and after this transition.
 Eliminate Office Specialist 2 This position has been vacant since September 2021 and was slated for elimination in Phase 2 of the reorganization proposed by the former Dean of Students in 2020.
 It is a student-focused position but the current duties will continue to be filled by the Coord. of Student Orgs and Events with support from the New Student Programs Coordinator and the Director of Student Activities.
+Vacant since June 30, 2022.
+Explore changes to SJEC Coordinator infrastructure The initial draft of the plan included reducing SJEC Coordinator contracts from 12 months to 10 months, with summer identity-based activity coverage for registration events, resource referral, food pantry, and the veterans' lounge being covered by the Dean of Students Office.
+However, because the SJEC is funded through resources determined by the Student Fee Budget Committee and distributed through the Student Fee Allocation Committee, we will support the decisions of those groups.
+We are currently in discussions about reorganization, with a goal of fall term 2023.
+Again, we will strive for no negative impact to direct student support and explore strong guiding discussions between the SJEC and the university's EDI leadership team.

-Vacant since June 30, 2022 Reduce SJEC Coordinators. to 10-month contracts Student Activities summer programming is focused on registration events.
-Reduction of services during summer aligns with the reduction of the incidental fee for students enrolled in summer sessions.
-Identity-based activities during the summer will be covered by Student Activities; presence at registration events, resource referral, food pantry, and the veteran's lounge will be covered by the Dean of Students Office.
-Effective Jan 1, 2023 Reduce student employee wages and S&S To recoup reduction in student employee wages any students employed by SULIFE must be eligible for Federal Work Study.
-Effective June 30, 2022 Relocate 100% Dir. of Student Activities/Stevenson Union salaries to STUAFD This position is essential to operations and must be covered by the general fund.
-Effective June 30, 2022
+Reduce student employee wages and S&S To recoup reduction in student employee wages any students employed by SULIFE must be eligible for Federal Work Study.
+Effective June 30, 2022.
+Relocate 100% Dir. of Student Activities/Stevenson Union salaries to STUAFD This position is essential to operations and must be covered by the general fund.
+Effective June 30, 2022.